 AB 2218 (Bradford) Electricity and Natural Gas Rate Reduction for Food Banks

-This bill would: (1) require each electrical corporation and gas corporation, subject to direction and supervision by the CPUC, to develop and implement a program of rate assistance to eligible food banks, as defined, at a fixed percentage to be determined by the CPUC; (2) would authorize the CPUC to adjust the fixed percentage of rate assistance as appropriate; and (3) encourage the governing board of each local publicly owned electric utility to develop and implement a program of rate assistance to eligible food banks at a fixed percentage, to be determined by the governing board, but consistent with that fixed by the CPUC for electrical corporations.
+The Governor signed AB 2218 into law on September 26, 2014 (Chapter 581, Statutes 2014).
+This law: (1) requires each electrical corporation and gas corporation, subject to direction and supervision by the CPUC, to develop and implement a program of rate assistance to eligible food banks at a fixed percentage to be determined by the CPUC; (2) authorizes the CPUC to adjust the fixed percentage of rate assistance as appropriate; and (3) encourages the governing board of each local publicly owned electric utility to develop and implement a program of rate assistance to eligible food banks at a fixed percentage, to be determined by the governing board, but consistent with that fixed by the CPUC for electrical corporations.

 SB 1090 (Fuller) Rates: Default time-of-use Pricing

-This bill would require the Public Utilities Commission to first explicitly consider evidence addressing the extent to which hardship will be caused to customers living in hot, inland areas, and residential customers living in areas with hot summer weather before it could require or authorize an electrical corporation to employ default time-of-use rates for residential customers.
+The Governor signed SB 1090 into law on September 26, 2014 (Chapter 625, Statutes 2014).
+This law requires the CPUC to explicitly consider evidence addressing the extent to which hardship will be caused to customers living in hot, inland areas, and residential customers living in areas with hot summer weather before it could require or authorize an electrical corporation to employ default time-of-use rates for residential customers.

 AB 2227 (Quirk) Citizen Oversight Board For Clean Energy Job Creation Fund

-This bill implements the creation of the Citizen Oversight Board that, among other things, annually reviews all expenditures from the Clean Energy Job Creation Fund.
-This bill would: (1) require members of the Citizens Oversight Board to serve for a term of 4 years and authorize them to serve for up to 2 additional terms; (2) provide for the appointment of a chair and vice chair of the Citizens Oversight Board, establish the responsibilities of the chair and vice chair, and require the board to meet at least 4 times per year or as often as the chair or the board deems necessary to conduct its business; and (3) would authorize the formation of committees and would require the Citizens Oversight Board to prepare an annual report.
+The Governor signed AB 2227 into law on September 27, 2014 (Chapter 683, Statutes 2014).
+Existing law establishes the Citizens Oversight Board and requires it to, among other things, annually review all expenditures from the Clean Energy Job Creation Fund.
+This law: (1) requires members of the Citizens Oversight Board to serve for a term of 4 years and authorize them to serve for up to 2 additional terms; (2) provides for the appointment of a chair and vice chair of the Citizens Oversight Board, establish the responsibilities of the chair and vice chair, and require the board to meet at least 4 times per year or as often as the chair or the board deems necessary to conduct its business; and (3) authorizes the formation of committees and would require the Citizens Oversight Board to prepare an annual report.

 AB 2363 (Dahle) Electricity Procurement: Renewable Energy Intergration

-This bill would: (1) require the CPUC to direct electrical corporations to include in their proposed procurement plans the costs of integrating an eligible renewable energy resource; and (2) require the CPUC to adopt, by rulemaking, by December 31, 2015, a methodology for determining the costs of integrating an eligible renewable energy resource for the California Renewables Portfolio Standard Program.
+The Governor signed AB 2363 into law on September 26, 2014 (Chapter 610, Statutes 2014).
+This law: (1) requires the CPUC to direct electrical corporations to include in their proposed procurement plans the costs of integrating an eligible renewable energy resource; and (2) requires the CPUC to adopt, by rulemaking, by December 31, 2015, a methodology for determining the costs of integrating an eligible renewable energy resource for the California Renewables Portfolio Standard Program.

 AB 2761 (Comm. on Util. ) CPUC Report to Legislature for Renewable Energy Resources

-The Governor approved AB 2761 on August 25, 2014 (Chapter 299, Statutes 2014).
-The law requires the CPUC to submit the report related to fiscal impact of renewable energy programs on electrical corporations to the policy and fiscal committees of the Legislature by May 1 of each year.
+The Governor signed AB 2761 into law on August 25, 2014 (Chapter 299, Statutes 2014).
+This law requires the CPUC to submit the report related to fiscal impact of renewable energy programs on electrical corporations to the policy and fiscal committees of the Legislature by May 1 of each year.

 AB 2188 (Muratsuchi) Solar Energy Permits

-This bill would: (1) specify the statewide policy to promote the use of solar energy systems; (2) require a city, county, or city and county to adopt, on or before September 30, 2015, in consultation with specified public entities an ordinance that creates an expedited, streamlined permitting process for small residential rooftop solar energy systems; (3) additionally require a city, county, or city and county to inspect a small residential rooftop solar energy system eligible for expedited review in a timely manner; (4) prohibit a city, county, or city and county from conditioning the approval of any solar energy system permit on approval of that system by an association that manages a common interest development; (5) require a solar energy system for heating water in single family residences and solar collectors for heating water in commercial or swimming pool applications to be certified by an accredited listing agency; (6) define the term “significantly,” with regard to solar domestic water heating systems or solar swimming pool heating systems that comply with state and federal law, to mean an amount exceeding 10% of the cost of the system, not to exceed $1,000, or decreasing the efficiency of the solar energy system by an amount exceeding 10%, and with regard to photovoltaic systems that comply with state and federal law, an amount not to exceed $1,000 over the system cost or a decrease in system efficiency of an amount exceeding 10%; and (7) would require a solar energy system for heating water in single family residences and solar collectors for heating water in commercial or swimming pool applications subject to the provisions described above to be certified by an accredited listing agency.
+The Governor signed AB 2188 into law on September 21, 2014 (Chapter 521, Statutes 2014).
+This law: (1) specifies the statewide policy to promote the use of solar energy systems; (2) requires a city, county, or city and county to adopt, on or before September 30, 2015, in consultation with specified public entities an ordinance that creates an expedited, streamlined permitting process for small residential rooftop solar energy systems; (3) additionally requires a city, county, or city and county to inspect a small residential rooftop solar energy system eligible for expedited review in a timely manner; (4) prohibits a city, county, or city and county from conditioning the approval of any solar energy system permit on approval of that system by an association that manages a common interest development; (5) requires a solar energy system for heating water in single family residences and solar collectors for heating water in commercial or swimming pool applications to be certified by an accredited listing agency; (6) defines the term “significantly,” with regard to solar domestic water heating systems or solar swimming pool heating systems that comply with state and federal law, to mean an amount exceeding 10% of the cost of the system, not to exceed $1,000, or decreasing the efficiency of the solar energy system by an amount exceeding 10%, and with regard to photovoltaic systems that comply with state and federal law, an amount not to exceed $1,000 over the system cost or a decrease in system efficiency of an amount exceeding 10%; and (7) requires a solar energy system for heating water in single family residences and solar collectors for heating water in commercial or swimming pool applications subject to the provisions described above to be certified by an accredited listing agency.

 AB 2008 (Quirk) Transit Village Plans

-The Governor signed this bill on July 7, 2014 (Chapter 2008, Statute 2014).
+The Governor signed AB 2008 into law on July 7, 2014 (Chapter 88, Statute 2014).
 This law: (1) requires the transit village plan to address demonstrable public benefits beyond the increase in transit usage including any 6 specified benefits; and (2) adds as a public benefit the minimization of the impact of goods movement on air quality, traffic, and public safety through the provision of dedicated loading and unloading facilities for commercial space.